Reduce and Relocate Volume Groups on Oracle Linux

 ll /dev/oracleoci/oraclevd* | grep sdc

-5. Remove the disk from the ol-node01 server.
+5. Remove the disk from the ol-node-01 instance.

 With a physical server, shut down the system and unplug the disk.
-However, in the free lab environment, we must detach the volume from the instance.
+However, in OCI, we must detach the volume from the instance.

 Although there are several ways to accomplish this task, we'll use the Cloud Console.